 Gastrointestinal Reactions: Cholestatic jaundice and hepatitis may occur rarely which may progress to liver failure; Diaβeta should be discontinued if this occurs.
 Liver function abnormalities, including isolated transaminase elevations, have been reported.
 Gastrointestinal disturbances, e.g., nausea, epigastric fullness, and heartburn, are the most common reactions and occur in 1.8% of treated patients.
 They tend to be dose-related and may disappear when dosage is reduced.

 Dermatologic Reactions: Allergic skin reactions, e.g., pruritus, erythema, urticaria, and morbilliform or maculopapular eruptions, occur in 1.5% of treated patients.
-These may be transient and may disappear despite continued use of Diaβeta; if skin reactions persist, the drug should be discontinued.
+These may be transient and may disappear despite continued use of Diaβeta.
+Bullous reactions, erythema multiforme, and exfoliative dermatitis, have been reported.
+If skin reactions persist, the drug should be discontinued.

 Porphyria cutanea tarda and photosensitivity reactions have been reported with sulfonylureas.